 For the life insurance companies, the financial assets are invested in a variety of sub-portfolios.
-Market risk affects Storebrand's income and profit differently in the different sub-portfolios.
-There are three main types of sub-portfolio: customer portfolios with a guarantee, customer portfolios without a guarantee (unit linked insurance) and company portfolios.
+Market risk affects Storebrand Livsforsikring's income and profit differently in the different sub-portfolios.
+There are three main types of sub-portfolio: customer portfolios with a quarantee, customer portfolios without a quarantee (unit linked insurance) and company portfolios.